CiscoCXSecurity/duo-sxo/README.md

 - Admin Secret Key (sKey) as a Secure string variable [duo_admin_skey]

+3. Create the Duo Target based on the hostname.

+  Give a name, like "Duo"
+  No account keys: True
+  HTTPS protocol, host/IP address: API hostname
+  Proxy: Ignore Proxy

 # Import these workflows into SecureX Orchestration as atomic workflows:

 # 1. Duo Admin - Get User.json: